jundalisay/spblist/content/en/research/sarkar/katha/chapter-09.md

 ---
-title: "HOW BABA GUIDES FROM AFAR"
+title: "How Baba Guides From Afar"
 heading: Chapter 9
 weight: 18
 description: "He sits there in front of me and I guide him in sadhana.
 His sadhana has progessed very rapidly"